Roy Beggs: Political career

+Personal life

 He lives in Larne and operates a farm and owns a landfill site.
 He is also the Chairman of the North Eastern Education and Library Board, as well as continuing his council work.
 He has four children.
 His son, Roy Beggs Jr was a member of the Northern Ireland Assembly from 1998 until losing his seat in the 2022 Northern Ireland Assembly election.